Skip to content

 """Run cluster-based permutation testing for correlation (ACES-style).

-Fully specified configuration.
+config: Fully specified correlation configuration.

 """